Sentinel General Standards for Advertising

 Adoption Advertisements by private individuals for adoption are not accepted.

-Alcohol Advertising of beer and wine is acceptable but must conform with Georgia law and The Kennesaw State University Alcohol Policy and Guidelines.
+Alcohol Advertising of beer and wine is acceptable but must conform to Georgia law and Kennesaw State University Drug and Alcohol Policy.
+Advertising of liquor is not acceptable.
 Advertising of alcohol should avoid demeaning sexual or discriminatory portrayals and not encourage high-risk consumption nor place emphasis on quantity nor frequency of use.
 Alcohol should not be the only or central theme of an advertisement.
 Use of brand names and prices are discouraged.
 All advertisements of alcohol must contain reference to enforcement of the Georgia state drinking age.

-Credit or Financing The Truth In Lending Act and Regulation Z affects advertising offering credit, installment payments and financing.
+Credit or Financing Truth In Lending Act (Regulation Z) affects advertising offering credit, installment payments and financing.
 Standards concerning acceptability are:

-Discrimination The Sentinel will not accept ads that are discriminatory in nature against any sex, race, color, creed, or religious background.
-We will not state or imply "man preferred" or "Woman preferred" in an employment ad as this is in violation of Title 7 of the Civil Rights Act, amended in 1972.
+Student Media will not accept ads that are discriminatory in nature against any sex, race, color, creed, or religious background.
+We will not state or imply “Man preferred” or “Woman preferred” in an employment ad as this is in violation of Title 7 of the Civil Rights Act, amended in 1972.